ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-07-02-a-document-processing-framework.md

-This blog post describes what I think are the most critical aspects of a document processing solution: an annotation mechanism, a multimodal model, and an evaluation/correction step.
+This blog post describes what I think are the most critical aspects of a document processing solution: an annotation mechanism, a multimodal model, and an evaluation step.
 I also demonstrated them in action using Prodigy and LayoutLM.

 Machine learning was promised to automate manual labor.
 But it seems that we